 Besides the actual copy in your email you can stand out with your email designs.
 That's actually where our email builder software can help you and your team.

-Subscribe below to get early access to Chamaileon and create stunningly good-looking responsive email templates which render perfectly on all email clients.
+Subscribe below to get access to Chamaileon and create stunningly good-looking responsive email templates which render perfectly on all email clients.

 Sure, you will likely lose some who are not impressed with your tone – but you will gain others who will be much more engaged, who will appreciate the more personal and original way you speak to them.